CogDisResLab/KRSA_App/README.md

 # Contact

-For technical issues, please start a new issue on this repo.
+For technical issues, please start a new issue in this repo.
 For biological interpretation questions please email:
 <khaled.alganem@rockets.utoledo.edu>